The Cross-Party Group on dementia in the National Assembly for Wales has launched an inquiry into hospital care - and they want to hear from you.

 The Cross-Party Group (CPG) on Dementia is a group of Welsh Assembly Members from all parties with an interest in dementia.

 Other organisations that may be helpful when thinking about an assessment for care and support in Wales.

-People's circumstances change, so the services they receive should be reviewed from time to time.
 If the person with dementia or their carer has a complaint relating to any part of the process, it is best to try to resolve it with the person they have contact with, such as the assessor or social worker.

 Once an assessment has been carried out the next step is to organise the care and support.